Communication Studies Graduate Teaching Assistantships (GTA)

 Apply for a Graduate Assistantship

 If you are interested in a Graduate Assistantship please apply within the Grad Rebel Gateway system along with your regular application.
 For fall semester assistantship (and priority consideration) please apply by January 15.
-For spring semester assistantship, please apply by October 15.

 Learn more about becoming a graduate assistant on the Graduate College website.